zz-47/zz-47/README.md

 ## Research Focus

-I study the mathematics of Small Language Models the way an engineer must — derived from first principles, then **measured against the real checkpoint**, never assumed from a spec sheet.
+I perform case studies on mathematics and concepts behind Small Language Models — derived from first principles, then **measured against the real checkpoint**, never assumed from a spec sheet.
 The work sits at the intersection of constrained hardware, zero-trust cryptography, and deterministic local inference.

 ---